- May 14, 2023

 “I, of course, told her.
 Be a doctor.
 Be anything but an Actor.
 They’ll judge and judge and judge you.
 It is not for everyone."
-The legendary Diane Ladd talking about her daughter, Laura Dern.
+Legendary Diane Ladd shared the advice she gave her daughter, Laura Dern.
+Icon Diane Ladd roles include “Alice Doesn’t Live Here Anymore,” “Wild at Heart” and “Rambling Rose.”

-We know Laura Dern did not listen to her Mom and has become a celebrated Actress in every capacity.
-She is an empress of cinema, who has evolved into a living library of performance, collaboration and presence.
+Laura Dern did not listen to her Mom and became a celebrated actress, producer, kind person in every capacity including ecosystem restoration work.
+She is an empress of cinema, who has evolved into a living library of service, performance, collaboration and presence.
 An inspiration to actors, directors, writers and producers.
 Watch any of her films and television shows and you will see the curiosity of a storyteller.
-Some of it is in her willingness to 'go there', to labor under all kinds of challenges of the heart, and it is something else, so palpable, my friend, Jason Avalos, at The School House Pictures refers to watching her work in movies and television as Learnin with Dern.
+Some of it is in her willingness to 'go there', to labor under all kinds of challenges of the heart, ready to surprise, and something else, so palpable, my friend, Jason Avalos, at School House Pictures refers to watching her work in movies and television as Learnin with Dern.

-When I received an invitation to TCM Classic Film Festival Event: A Conversation with Laura Dern & Diane Ladd facilitated by Ben Mankiewicz I said, 'YES!'
-What I didn't know, the Mother and Daughter, multi-hyphenate actors, who have Six Academy Award Nominations between them, would be using this event to launch their book into the world - HONEY, BABY, MINE: A Mother and Daughter Talk Life, Death, Love (and Banana Pudding)
+What I didn't know, the Mother and Daughter, multi-hyphenate actors, who have Six Academy Award Nominations between them, would be using this conversation to launch their book into the world - HONEY, BABY, MINE: A Mother and Daughter Talk Life, Death, Love (and Banana Pudding)

-It began with a gasp from the couple sitting next to me.
-I looked up to see that Diane Ladd had entered the room glowing, just off stage, like the full moon on a crisp spring evening and just beyond her Laura Dern smiling, easy, relaxed.
+The event began with a gasp from the couple seated beside me.
+I looked up to see Diane Ladd entering the room, radiant — glowing just offstage like a full moon on a crisp spring night — with Laura Dern following close behind, smiling, easy, at home.

-Ben Mankiewicz laughed into a "Bring your kid to work day" introduction of the pair and the two Actors took the stage, sparkling in deep connected loving, for each other and for the life they have shared.
-It is rare that we know the details of someone's conception.
-But, in this case, because she is the daughter of two famous actor parents, we know she was conceived while her Mom and Dad, Bruce Dern, were filming The Wild Angels produced and directed by Roger Corman.
-It seems a perfect (complete with title) origin for the women that Laura Dern would grow into.
+Ben Mankiewicz opened with a laugh, calling it “Bring Your Kid to Work Day,” as the two actors took their seats, sparkling with affection — for each other, and for the life they’ve shared.
+It’s rare that we know the story of someone’s conception, but in Laura Dern’s case, it’s part of Hollywood lore: she was conceived while her parents, Diane Ladd and Bruce Dern, were filming The Wild Angels, produced and directed by Roger Corman.
+A fitting origin — title and all — for the woman she would become.

 Ben Mankiewicz asked Diane Ladd,